 From the very beginning, Nintendo handhelds have been a powerhouse in the puzzle genre, championing games that might have been lost in the bombastic, graphics-obsessed arena of home consoles.
-Switch’s bridging of the portable/home console divide means it can uphold that proud puzzling tradition while also giving on-the-go gamers a chance to dive deeper than ever before into the ever-addictive world of puzzlers.
+Switch’s bridging of the portable/home console divide means it upholds that proud puzzling tradition and gives on-the-go gamers a chance to dive deeper than ever before into the ever-addictive world of puzzlers.

 So, without further ado, we present - in no particular order - our selection of the best puzzle games on Switch...